nathan-bromhead/spring-boot-demo/README.md

 For the timezonekey variable, you will need to aquire an api key from www.amdoren.com

 ## Live Demo
 There is a live demo of this project at http://nathan-bromhead.us-east-2.elasticbeanstalk.com
+An identical version running in Docker can be found at http://ec2-13-59-231-80.us-east-2.compute.amazonaws.com
 ## Docker
 The following steps will run the application on a Docker instance:
 * Use the Dockerfile at the root of the project